Home Latest Biography Mission Impact Contact

 "What are you trying to do with this site?"

 Originally this was an experimental website I set up in 2007.
 As its audience has grown so has the original idea.
 My basic aim originally was to promote public interest in psychology and independent film making techniques.
-We all make use everyday of whatever psychological insights we have gained in life and so it is to everybody's benefit to actively progress their understanding of this subject.
-The articles I offer draw on a variety of sources (mostly sources that get little exposure or are usually treated separately) and I try to write them in a way that can easily be understood by the average Joe Bloggs rather than appealing merely to a handful of academics.
+The articles I offer draw on a variety of sources, including a great deal of personal experience working in mental heatlh, and I try to write them in a way that can easily be understood by the average reader / listener rather than appealing merely to a handful of academics.

 At the moment my purpose with the site is to help people develop their knowledge, creative / perceptual abilities and philosophy, and to enhance public appreciation of and interest in the arts, especially film.